cessda/coordinate-portal/README.md

 ## Known Issues

-As of *2 October 2020*
+As of *9 February 2021*

-* The User Interface only displays records that are available in the selected UI language.
-So the message shown towards the top left hand side e.g. '21460 results shown' refers to the selected language only, and not the total number of available records.

-* All languages are available for selection, but currently only da, de, el, en, fi, fr, nl, sk, sl and sv have records associated with them.
+* All languages are available for selection, however Slovenian and Swedish currently have no records associated with them.

-* Not all UI languages have a corresponding UI translation (currently cs, da, et, hu, it, nl, pt, sr), so the labels appear in English (if the language is selectable, see above).

 See [cessda.cdc.version2 README](https://bitbucket.org/cessda/cessda.cdc.version2/src/master/README.md) for more details regarding adding UI languages, indexes etc.

-## Deployment

-The Jenkinsfile defines the deployment process.
-See also **'QA and Deployment'** section, above.

-## Built With

-The Jenkinsfile defines the build process.
-See also **'QA and Deployment'** section, above.

 ## Contributing